hayatigirgin/wordest/README.md

 ### English :

 > You can easily learn about 27000 English words!
-Add to favourites, exercise, test and see your performance!
+Add to favorites, exercise, test, and see your performance!

 ### Türkçe :